Csszabi98/es-pack/plugins/esbuild-sass-plugin/README.md

 const plugins = [sassPlugin()];
 // ...
 ```
-- With espack add it the build options plugins array like the following:
+- With espack, add it the build options plugins array like the following:
 ```javascript
 import { createBuildProfiles } from '@es-pack/espack';
 import { sassPlugin } from '@es-pack/esbuild-sass-plugin';